craigkraft/craigkraft.github.io/index.md

 # Hi There!
 This is a heading lvl one

 This is your homepage or index.
-Fill it with invaluable content and portals to valueless resources.
+Fill it with valueless content and portals to invaluable resources.
+We're using Comfortaa and Oxygen Mono for the fonts, redundancies would be sans-serif and monospace.
+We just need a nice handwritten font.

 ## And a heading lvl two

 Just testing some things.
 Testing, texting, one two three.
 More filler text here, and some more.
 This is a paragraph that resides in main content area.
+Main content as in a page's purpose is fulfilled via the content in this main section.

 ### Heading of the third kind